XanaduAI/Xanadu-Quantum-Codebook/nodes/H.3/Lesson.md

 <img src="pics/ham-z.svg" width="500px">

-Now we have a Hamiltonian, let's return to the problem of how our electron bar magnet changes with time.
+Now that we have a Hamiltonian, let's return to the problem of how our electron bar magnet changes with time.
 We know that, for a time $t$, there is some unitary operator $U$ that realizes the time-evolution for the state of the electron, $\vert \psi(t)\rangle = U(t)\vert